JAIPRAKASH-S/DoorWatcher/README.md

 # DoorWatcher
 🛠️ Solving a Real Hostel Problem

-I'm a student at SSN College of Engineering, staying in the hostel.
+I'm a engineering student , staying in the hostel.
 With the rainy season approaching, mosquitoes have started entering rooms more frequently — especially at night.

 One night, I woke up due to a mosquito bite and realized the reason — my friend had come into my room and left without closing the door.
 He does this often, and that’s how mosquitoes keep getting in.